Privacy

 Why information is used

-Information is used to review enquiries, respond to contact, assess whether a service is relevant, and keep appropriate records of business communication.
+Information is used to review enquiries, respond to contact, assess whether a planned Proof Harbour route may be relevant, and keep appropriate records of business communication.

 How information is handled